 Faced with the very competitive arrival of pure-playing retailers, many predicted the death of the Brick and Mortar.
 Even if large e-commerce companies generate huge annual revenues, consumers remain attached to physical stores.
 How would the implementation of data storytelling software ...

 Today’s emerging technologies combine AI, automation, and retail data analytics to yield insight, improve ROI, and reduce operational costs.

-In this article we will discuss more about how to de-compartmentalize the financial function in retail-oriented companies so that leaders can streamline and improve management.
-We will tackle the needs for digital transformation of financial services, steps to take to get started, as well as the benefits lying ahead for driving flexible, agile growth for your retail business.
+In this article, we will discuss more how to de-compartmentalize the financial function in retail-oriented companies so that leaders can streamline and improve management.
+We will tackle the need for the digital transformation of financial services, steps to take to get started, as well as the benefits lying ahead for driving flexible, agile growth for your retail business.

 Acknowledge the importance of lean finance functions

 Efficient financial management is one of the most challenging parts of running a business in the retail sector.

 Starting from the smallest brick-and-mortar store all the way to the biggest online marketplace, most of these struggles are related to managing accounting, analyzing revenue and business expenditures on a granular level, ensuring transparent data analytics across all departments, while at the same time exceeding customer expectations and ensuring ROI growth.